-- Every child has the right to disruption free learning and every teacher has the right to teach without being disrupted. - Pupils who disrupt learning will at first be reminded of the school rules and expectations by the teacher, offered support and then be given an opportunity to adjust their behaviour. - Repeated or intentional disruption will then be addresses via the school warning system which gives clear steps that must be taken to re-establish a purposeful learning environment. - These steps include a 1st verbal warning, in private or discreetly where possible.
-Any continuation of off task behaviour will result in 2nd verbal warning and then a final verbal warning.
-If a final warning is reached, this must be recorded on SIMS and the pupil may be asked to step outside the classroom for a brief but private conversation during which the teacher can remind the pupil of the expectations. - Following this final warning, if the pupil continues to disrupt the learning of others, then the pupil will be place within an alternative classroom, this is called departmental study. - In circumstances where pupils have demonstrated dangerous or abusive behaviour, they will be removed to the Reflection Centre.
+- Every child has the right to disruption free learning and every teacher has the right to teach without being disrupted. - Pupils who disrupt learning will at first be reminded of the school rules and expectations by the teacher, offered support and then be given an opportunity to adjust their behaviour. - Repeated or intentional disruption will then be addressed via the school warning system which gives clear steps that must be taken to re-establish a purposeful learning environment. - These steps include staff employing a least invasive approach and positive reinforcement first.
+They will then use the WARN, MOVE, REMOVE approach.
+A 1st verbal warning is given, in private or discreetly where possible.
+Any continuation of off task behaviour will result in staff moving a pupil within the classroom or talking to them privately outside of the classroom. - If a final warning is reached, this must be recorded on SIMS and the pupil will be removed to another classroom within the department, this is referred to as Departmental Study. - In circumstances where pupils have demonstrated dangerous or abusive behaviour, they will be removed to the Reflection Centre.